 - 4 in 10 millennials feels their favourite influencer understands them better than their own friends do

-- On average YouTube stars receive x2 more engagement from their content and x12 more comments than regular celebrities.
+- On average YouTube stars receive two times more engagement from their content and x12 more comments than regular celebrities

 There are many more interesting statistics you can indulge in but the general trend is that influencers are far more influential (pun intended).
 With an increased engagement rate, larger following and more devoted and loyal fan base it’s no wonder that they are performing better as a marketing tool.